runspired/rfcs/text/0000-ember-cli-platforms.md

 # Summary

-`ember-cli-platforms` treats platforms as build targets, and gives you a workflow for producing builds customized to a platform, as well as streamlined tooling, enhanced resuability, and better separation of concerns for applications that target more than one platform.
+The ember-cli platform flag treats platforms as build targets, and gives you a workflow for producing builds customized to a platform, as well as streamlined tooling, enhanced resuability, and better separation of concerns for applications that target more than one platform.
 Platforms are roughly equivalent to web views,